Translate Arabic Language

-All the features found in the Business version plus advanced tools allowing you to train the software for increased productivity and accuracy.
+All the features found in the Essentials version plus advanced tools allowing you to train the software for increased productivity and accuracy.
 Also includes 21 additional industry specific dictionaries with thousands of terms.
 Computers, Medical, Legal and more.

 These Tips on the Arabic Language will help you in working with the Software

 Translation and Arabic Dialects

 There are many Arabic dialects but two of the most important are Classical Arabic dialect–the language of the Qur'an, (originally the dialect of Mecca in what is now Saudi Arabia) and an adapted form of this, known as Modern Standard Arabic.
 When it comes to the translation of Arabic text it uses "Modern Standard Written Arabic" this is the form used in books, newspapers and official documents .
 In conversation between educated Arabs from different countries (for example at international conferences and the United Nations) they may speak different dialects but the standard for the text is the "written" form which gives us a standard for translation.
 Systran uses this written form the Arabic to English and English to Arabic conversion.

 When working with translating software you can localize the translations by adding words and phrases to the dictionaries that can help increase the accuracy for your audience.

 Arabic dialects are generally classified into five major groups:

 - Western countries Dialects (Morocco, Algeria, Tunisia, Western Libya)

 Translating Arabic Sentences